Muskan10Mehta/java_and_problem_solving/README.md

 # Java and Problem Solving
-Repositry for Java and problem solving module.
+Repository for Java and problem solving module.